 You can add value here as an adviser because there’s a good chance you may know what that school costs, or how long it’ll take to grow that wealth.

 We’re defining the detail underneath the dream.
 Now we need to add in the emotion.

 “Adding in the emotion”.
 Doesn’t that sound a bit like manipulating?

-Sometimes unfortunately, humans don’t make decisions based on logic.
-We make decisions based on emotion, then use logic to justify our choice.
+Sometimes, unfortunately, humans don’t make decisions based on logic.
+We make decisions based on emotion, and then use logic to justify our choice.